clearhaus/gateway-api-docs/source/index.md

 Authorizations can be created using different payment methods:
 `card`, `applepay`, `mobilepayonline`.
-When authorizations are made on a card resource (`/cards/:id/authorizations`, deprecated), the payment method is omitted; otherwise, exactly one payment method must be used.
+Exactly one payment method must be used, unless the authorization is made on a card resource(`/cards/:id/authorizations`, deprecated), in which case the payment method must be omitted.

 #### Parameters